nickhstr/redux-example/README.md

-# React Boilerplate App
+# Redux Example
-Boilerplate code for a React app.
+A simple demo for working with Redux.